tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ![](Images/193.png)

-Fortunately, memory management in Hoon and Nocks' implementation level (Arvo) prevents this from actually creating a physical duplicate and using twice the memory.
+Fortunately, memory management in Hoon and Nocks' implementation level (Vere) prevents this from actually creating a physical duplicate and using twice the memory.
+If this part isn't clear it's worth a re-read to understand it.

 ## Core Composition